Golbheda ko Achar

 Nepal's most-loved pickle: roasted tomatoes blended with garlic, chili, sesame and the citrusy crackle of timur into a tangy, smoky relish.
 It accompanies almost every Nepali plate, from dal bhat to grilled meats.

-Achar means pickle in Nepali, and golbheda ko achar (tomato achar) is the most popular of all, brightened with timur, Nepal's prized Sichuan pepper (Foodaholic; Nibble Somerville).
+Achar means pickle or relish in Nepali, and golbheda ko achar (tomato achar) is the most popular of all, brightened with timur, a Himalayan Sichuan-pepper relative (Zanthoxylum armatum) prized in Nepali kitchens.

 Smoky-sweet roasted tomato meets sharp garlic and a slow build of chili heat, all lifted by timur's electric, grapefruit-like tingle.
 Toasted sesame rounds it into a nutty, lip-smacking relish.